git-kamesh/git-kamesh/content/posts/doubt-kills.md

 tags = ["random-thought", "life"]
 +++

 Never doubt, belief is the most powerful weapon for growth.
+Doubt is like a big, bad wolf trying to blow down your dreams.
+Belief is your superhero!
+It helps your dreams grow big and strong.

 Stick to original plan, progressively improve things.
+Even if things get a bit tricky, stay on the path.

-You cant finish a cake at a time, but you could piece by piece at regular interval.
+You cant finish a cake at a time, but you could piece by piece at regular interval, enjoy one piece at a time.

+Your belief is like your favorite happy song.
+Let it play loud.
+You don't have to do everything in one day.
+Learn something new bit by bit, improve things bit by bit.

+Doubt might try to scare you, but your belief is the superhero that makes it go away.
+You're not just dreaming; you're catching dreams.
+Step by step, piece by piece, enjoy the journey, and see your dream come true.
+You can do it!

 {{< include "reachout.md" >}}